wir3z/hubitat/owntracks-hubitat/README.md

 	- PastLocations : If enabled in user device, and requires the OwnTracks Recorder to be configured, shows the user's locations over the past 12-hours on an interactive map.

 ## OwnTracks user device
-	- FriendsLocation : If enabled in user device, and requires the OwnTracks Recorder to be configured, shows all user's current locations on an interactive map.
+	- RecorderFriendsLocation : If enabled in user device, and requires the OwnTracks Recorder to be configured, shows all user's current locations on an interactive map.
+	- GoogleFriendsLocation : If configured in the OwnTracks app, shows all user's current locations on an interactive map.
+	- The 'push' momentary device will refresh the above two maps when pressed or when triggered from a dashboard.

 ## Using Dashboard Tiles
 	- Create a dashboard.